-- 1) Select from all the surveys the visitors that identify themselves as local based on the answer 'Living in Devon/Cornwall on a day trip or short visit' - 2) From this group select all the surveys where people arrived at the site by car or motorcycle - 3) For all local visitors arriving by car or motorcycle collect the postcode and using GIS (ESRI ArcMap 10.3) identify the shortest distance travelled by road from that postcode to the site where they were surveyed.
-Distances were calculated for both the SAC and SPA site boundary as appropriate. - 4) If there no postcode was recorded but the person has provided an address e.g. 'Wembury' calculate the shortest distance between the centre of that hamlet/town/village or parish and the site boundary where they were surveyed.
-Again distances were calculated for both the SAC and SPA site boundary as appropriate. - 5) From the full range of distances travelled by local residents, calculate the 3rd quartile.
+Step 1) Select from all the surveys the visitors that identify themselves as local based on the answer 'Living in Devon/Cornwall on a day trip or short visit'

+Step 2) For all local visitors collect the postcode and using GIS (ESRI ArcMap 10.3) identify the shortest distance travelled by road from that postcode to the site where they were surveyed.
+Distances were calculated for both the SAC and SPA site boundary as appropriate.

+Step 3) If no postcode was recorded but the person has provided an address e.g. 'Wembury' calculate the shortest distance between the centre of that hamlet/town/village or parish and the site boundary where they were surveyed.
+Again distances were calculated for both the SAC and SPA site boundary as appropriate.

+Step 4) Weight the distances travelled by each person by the estimated number of visits that they make in a year.
+The site survey respondents were asked how many visits they made to the site during the year.
+The answers were recorded based on a range of categories (see Table 10 below).
+From the answers we estimated the maximum number of visits they might make (Table 10) and used this to weight the distances for the (ZoI).
+For example if the shortest distance travelled by a respondent to the site was 12 km and they indicated that they visited the site several times a month, the distance travelled would be entered into the calculation spreadsheet 60 times.

+Table 10 On-site survey questionnaire options to the question how many visits they made to the site during the year and how many estimated visits were used for each categoring in the ZoI distance weighting.

+Questionnaire options Distance weighting

+Most days (>180 visits) 365

+A few times a week (60-180 180

+visits)

+Several times a month (20-60 60

+visits)

+About once a month (12-20 20

+visits)

+Less than once a month (2-12 12

+visits)

+Don't know 1

+First time 1

+Step 5) From the full data set of distances travelled by local residents, calculate the 3rd quartile value.
 This distance is mid-way between the median distance (the middle of the range distance) and the furthest distance travelled by a local visitor.
 The third quartile point separates the visitors into the 75% of closest visitors from the 25% that live furthest away.
 Note that this distance is based on the road network not the straight distance ('as the crow flies') between the home location and the SPA or SAC site boundary.
-The 75% of local visitors are considered to be the core visitor group. - 6) Using GIS software (ESRI ArcMap 10.3) create the convex hull analysis.
-The convex hull analysis creates the smallest polygon to encompass the home postcodes of the 75% of closest visitors. - 7) Create figures to illustrate the ZoI.
-The Figures (results section, Figure 23 and Figure 24) show: - All the local visitor postcodes surrounding the EMS site - The convex hull boundary (dark green for the SAC, dark blue for the SPA).
+The 75% of local visitors are considered to be the core visitor group.

+Step 6) Using GIS software (ESRI ArcMap 10.3) create the convex hull analysis.
+The convex hull analysis creates the smallest polygon to encompass the home postcodes of the 75% of closest visitors.

+Step 7) Create figures to illustrate the ZoI.
+The Figures (see results section 2.3.13) show:

-• To put the convex hull into context we have also drawn a straight-line (Euclidean) buffer zone, based on the area enclosing a straight line drawn from the site boundary out to the 3rd quartile distance.
+- All the local visitor postcodes surrounding the EMS site - The convex hull boundary (dark green for the SAC, dark blue for the SPA).
+The convex hull boundary is the smallest distance that encloses the home postcodes or locations that were used to calculate the 3rd quartile distance and, therefore, is drawn around the nearest (based on road distances) 75% of the surveyed local visitors. - To put the convex hull into context we have also drawn a straight-line (Euclidean) buffer zone, based on the area enclosing a straight line drawn from the site boundary out to the 3rd quartile distance.